A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Experimental Evaluations

 \subparagraph{Annotation Process for Task 2 (Humanitarian Task):} In this task, we assign labels to each tweet based on its corresponding category.
 We elaborate on the different categories as follows:\\ \text{Infrastructure and Utility Damage:} This category shows the damage to built structures, e.g., Damaged roads, destroyed buildings, rubble, and many more.\\ \text{Vehicle Damage:} This category shows damaged vehicles such as broken windows and cars under debris.\\ \text{Rescue or Donations Efforts:} This category shows donations or volunteering efforts, e.g., Transport people to safe places, evacuate, and provide medical aid.\\ \text{Injured or Dead People:} This category shows the information related to injured or dead people.
 These involve current death tolls, injuries, and deaths seen in an area describing their cause.\\ \text{Affected Individuals:} This category shows things such as people sitting outside, waiting in line to receive aid, needing shelter, etc.\\ Missing or Found People: This category shows instances of missing or found people.\\ Other Relevant Information: This category shows some relevant information not covered by the categories mentioned above.
 These may include maps of the affected areas and possible attempts of fraud or criminal activities taking place using the disaster as a cover.
 Also, any images that have contact information or QR codes for donations can also be included.

-The distribution of text and image samples in each class in TSEqD dataset is shown in~\autoref{Table4} In brief, we have annotated the dataset for various tasks, such as the Informative Task (Task 1) and Humanitarian Task (Task 2).
+The distribution of text and image samples in each class in the TSEqD dataset is shown in~\autoref{Table4} In brief, we have annotated the dataset for various tasks, such as the Informative Task (Task 1) and Humanitarian Task (Task 2).
 The annotated dataset, namely TSEqD, contains about 10,352 data samples.
-The dataset contains 22 columns and contains necessary meta information which can be helpful to the researchers.
+The dataset contains 22 columns and contains necessary meta information that can be helpful to the researchers.
 To the best of our knowledge, no such dataset in disaster management has this unique and meaningful data.

 In summary, we have performed annotations for two distinct tasks: the Informative Task and the Humanitarian Task.
 The TSEqD dataset comprises approximately 10,352 data samples and possesses 22 columns, including essential metadata, which can be of great assistance to researchers.
-This dataset represents a valuable resource in the field of disaster management, offering unique and meaningful data.

-\paragraph{Inter-Annotator Agreement:} In the annotation process, we conducted separate annotations for both image and text data.
+This dataset represents a valuable resource in the field of disaster management, offering unique and meaningful data. \paragraph{Inter-Annotator Agreement:} In the annotation process, we conducted separate annotations for both image and text data.
 The inter-annotator agreement scores for different modalities under different tasks can be seen in~\autoref{Fig.3}.
 Task 1, being a binary task, displays a notably higher inter-annotator agreement, indicating minimal ambiguity in the annotation process.
 In contrast, Task 2 exhibits a substantial decrease in agreement, primarily due to two significant factors.

 First, Task 2 is dependent on Task 1, and second, the inherent complexity of Task 2 leads to various possible interpretations.
 Notably, Task 2 may involve cases where a single image corresponds to multiple labels, potentially causing discrepancies between annotators.
 While both tasks exhibit a moderate level of agreement, Task 2, which focuses on humanitarian images, shows significantly lower agreement compared to humanitarian text.
 The level of agreement and the reliable data percentage after the annotation process are shown in the~\autoref{Table5}.
-The inter-annotator agreement is quantified using Cohen's Kappa coefficient, a statistical measure that accounts for chance agreement, and it is computed as follows.